 On the wholesale level, factory shipments of Energy Star washers, refrigerators and dishwashers rose 55 percent during the first six months of 2008, according to the trade association AHAM.

 Further bolstering the sales data is a customer satisfaction study released last month by marketing information firm J.D.
-Power and Associates (see story this page), which showed that the percentage of consumers who purchased high-efficiency washers grew to 60 percent in 2008, up from 53 percent in 2007.
+Power and Associates, which showed that the percentage of consumers who purchased high-efficiency washers grew to 60 percent in 2008, up from 53 percent in 2007.
 In addition, approximately two-thirds of respondents reported that their new laundry appliance is Energy Star certified.

 The switch to more-efficient home appliances has had a major impact on power consumption, with majap energy usage down 43 percent since 2000, AHAM reported.
 Specifically:

-From a global climate change perspective, the energy savings realized in 2007 shipments of all three product categories would offset the carbon dioxide emissions of nearly 700 million gallons of gasoline consumed.
+From a global climate change perspective, the energy savings realized in 2007 shipments of all three product categories would offset the carbon dioxide emissions of nearly 700 million gallons of gasoline consumed or the annual carbon dioxide emissions from 1.3 coal fired power plants, AHAM said.

 “Appliance manufacturers have shown a commitment to efficiency that goes well beyond adherence to federal efficiency standards,” said AHAM president Joseph McGuire.
 “Through additional investments in technology and consumer awareness, partnering with retailers, and promoting Energy Star, our industry has led the way in taking residential energy efficiency to the next level.”